-Mount the ignition Hall sensor with two M3 screws on the camshaft side of the crankcase so that the sensor reaches over the prop hub.
-Secure the screws with low strength threadlocking adhesive.
+Mount the ignition Hall sensor with two M3 screws on the crankcase so that the sensor reaches over the prop hub.
+Secure the screws with low strength thread locking adhesive.

 Connect the ignition with a battery with a voltage range from 4.8 V to max.
-9 V and a minimum capacity of 1500 mAh.
+9 V and a minimum capacity of 1000 mAh.
 The best choice are two LiPo cells (2s, 7.4 V).
 In any case, and this is important, just use a switch and no voltage controller!